Monday, June 8, 2020

 The Phoenix departed England on the 10th and by the 18th 75 were in place, one was damaged by a tug during a night collision.

-Ten days after the landings the harbour was almost complete.
-Then on the 19th a great storm hit Normandy and lasted for three days, Mulberry A at Omaha was completely wrecked and abandoned except for some pier heads and whale roadways.
-I watched a documentry some time agao and it seems that at Mulberry A, quite a number of instructions by the construction team particularly the overlapping of the blocking ships and the anchor points for the Phoenix units was ignored or missed.
+Ten days after the landings the harbor was almost complete.
+Then on the 19th a great storm hit Normandy and lasted for three days, Mulberry A at Omaha was completely wrecked and abandoned except for some pier heads and whale roads.
+I watched a documentry some time ago and it seems that at Mulberry A, quite a number of instructions by the construction team particularly the overlapping of the blocking ships and the anchor points for the Phoenix units was ignored or missed.

 Mulberry B 10 months after D-Day, and over 2.5 million men, 500,000 vehicles, and 4 million tons of supplies were landed before it was fully decommissioned.